Planning Nearing Retirement

-Without proper advance planning to appoint your spouse as your decision-maker, if you are unable to do so, he or she will not have legal authority to make even fundamental decisions for you (or affecting both of you).
-For example, medical privacy laws will deny your spouse/partner access to your medical records and the ability to consult with your physician(s), financial laws limit control over your finances, and IRS regulations will prohibit filing a “legal” joint income tax return, just to name a few.
+Without proper advance planning to appoint your spouse as your decision-maker, if you are unable to do so, he or she will not have legal authority to make even fundamental decisions for you or affecting both of you.
+For example, medical privacy laws will deny your spouse/partner access to your medical records and the ability to consult with your physician(s).
+Financial laws limit control over your finances, and IRS regulations prohibit filing a “legal” joint income tax return, just to name a few.

-Unless you legally appoint the decision-maker of your own selection in advance through proper estate planning, then a probate judge will select one for you.
+Unless you legally appoint the decision-maker of your own selection through proper estate planning, then a guardianship judge will select one for you.
 While the judge will likely appoint your spouse, the probate court process to accomplish this is long, expensive and can be a burden to your spouse/partner.

 Did you know that without having a plan in place, your assets may be distributed after death based on broad state laws written for people who do not have their own estate plan?
-Of course, this very impersonal estate plan written by state lawmakers will likely not reflect your own unique circumstances and objectives for your spouse and assets.
-In fact, depending on how your premarital assets are titled and how your beneficiary designations are arranged, you may disinherit your own spouse and force your spouse to sue your estate by no fault of your own!
+Of course, this very impersonal estate plan written by state lawmakers will likely not reflect your own unique circumstances and objectives for your spouse/family and assets.
+In fact, depending on how your assets are titled and how your beneficiary designations are arranged, you may disinherit your important family members!

 Now, let’s consider something no married couple wants to think about.

 What if your spouse or partner or the person you rely on dies before you or your relationship changes?
 Do you have an estate plan in place?